Gman615/C-LiveProject/README.md

 # Cast Member Model

-Below is the model I created for the Cast Member section of the site that I created for this live project.
+Below is the model for the Cast Member section of the site that I created for this live project.
 This section allows site users to input data about cast members who are involved in the theatre productions.
 There is also a property which allows users to upload a photo and it is converted to bytes and stored in the database.

     using System;
     using System.Collections.Generic;